 **IED IS A PEANUT FREE PROGRAM**

-Each family will be asked to provide a fruit & vegetable once every 21 days for the children to share.
+Each family will be asked to provide a weeks fruit & vegetable 2x year for the children to share.
 This can be a bag of apples or carrots, pears peaches etc. When bringing a special snack for the class, the state and county regulations require that it must be purchased and brought to IED in the original, sealed packaging.
 It should not contain nuts or seeds, and unfortunately, no homemade snacks will be accepted.
 Please bring enough to serve all the children (20).
 The guidelines following state regulations will be posted on the sign in sheet.

 **IED IS A PEANUT PRODUCTS FREE PROGRAM**

-After lunch, the full day pre-k children have a brief rest period.
-For all full day children, please provide a mat and a sheet for your child for rest time.
-More information will be provided on a separate sheet.
+After lunch, the children have a brief rest period.
+Please provide a sheet for your child for rest time.

 Keeping your child healthy is important to us.
 For this reason we must exclude children with contagious or infectious conditions.
 When your child becomes ill or is unable to participate in group activities, you will be asked to remove your child from the center.

 Often the most contagious state of a child’s illness is just before symptoms appear.
 Signals such as change of